House Tours are currently unavailable

 Situated in Blessington, Co.Wicklow, visitors will discover fascinating stories about the occupants of the house and the beauty of the architecture and collections.

 Guided & Self Guided Tours of Russborough House

-Russborough was left to the Irish public in 1978, Sir Alfred and Lady Beit also left the gift of learning, art, and architecture for everyone to enjoy.
+Russborough was left in trust by Sir Alfred and Lady Beit in 1978 to give the gift of learning, art, and architecture for everyone to enjoy.
 Today, we delight in subtle traces of a bygone world thanks to their generosity.

 Our tours take in artworks commissioned and collected by the Milltown and Beit families since the mid-eighteenth century.
 Its interiors, paintings, furnishings, and furniture make Russborough the finest great house open to the public in Ireland today.

 All of the information that you need to visit Russborough House & Parklands is here.

 Discover Some History

 A tour of the house is an excellent way for visitors to discover architecture, fine art, and interior design along with collecting and social history from the 1740s onwards.
 You will learn about Russborough's fascinating history which began with its construction by wealthy Dublin brewer Joseph Leeson, 1st Earl of Milltown.

 While Sir Alfred and Lady Beit famously donated seventeen old master paintings to the National Gallery of Ireland in 1986, the collection that remains at Russborough is equally extraordinary and precious.

 During the Tour